DevOps-MBSE/AaC/docs/docs/plugins/gen_protobuf.md

 `-h, --help` - Shows a help message

-`architecture_file` - The Architecture-as-Code file containing the root model you want to generate messages from.
+`architecture_file` - The Architecture-as-Code file containing the root system model that you want to generate messages for.

 `output_directory` - The directory to write the generated Protobuf messages to.

 ## Plugin Extensions & Definitions
-In order to use this plugin, you'll have to extend your models to provide necessary contextual information for the protobuf generator.
+In order to use this plugin, you'll have to extend your models to provide necessary contextual information for the protobuf generator to identify interfaces and data structures.

 Protobuf messages will only be generated for `data:` definitions that are referenced in `model:behavior:` fields: `input:` and `output:`.